ABOUT THE TOUCHDOWN CLUB OF HOUSTON

 The Annual Events are:

 Sportsmanship Luncheon: The annual gala rewards high schools for doing things the right way.
-There are 1st, 2nd and 3rd places awarded to area Class 5A teams and Class 4A teams.
-There are 1st and 2nd places for Class3A/Private schools.
-Squads are judged on their actions on the field, the actions of the support personnel in the stands, the number of personal fouls and unsportsmanlike fouls, and repsect for the American flag.
+There are 1st, 2nd and 3rd places awarded to area Class 6A teams and Class 5A teams.
+There are 1st and 2nd places for Class4A/Private schools.
+Squads are judged on their actions on the field, the actions of the support personnel in the stands, the number of personal fouls and unsportsmanlike fouls, and respect for the American flag.

-Rice-UH Bayou Bucket Luncheon: This luncheon began in 1972, one year after Rice and Houston began playing on the football field.
+Rice-UH Bayou Bucket Luncheon: This luncheon began in 1974.
 Both the head football coaches and the athletic directors at each school address the gathering.
-The Touchdown Club created the Bayou Bucket Trophy, which is awarded on the field immediately after the contest to the game's winner.
-The schools are scheduled to play again in 2016.
+The Touchdown Club created the Bayou Bucket Trophy, which is awarded on the field immediately after the contest to the game’s winner.

-TSU-PVAMU Labor Day Classic Luncheon: The luncheon begun in 2001, this luncheon was an instant hit with followers of Texas Southern University and Prairie View A&M University.
-The program brings in a guest speaker and gives out a special-achievement plaque.
+TSU-PVAMU Labor Day Classic Luncheon: The luncheon began in 2001, and was an instant hit with followers of Texas Southern University and Prairie View A&M University.
 The head football coaches and athletic directors from both schools speak.
 The Touchdown Club also created the Durley-Nicks Trophy, named for the top football coach at each of the two schools, and club representatives present the trophy annually on the field immediately after the TSU-PVAMU game.

 Billy Nicks Sr. won five mythical, black-schools national championships with the Panthers, the last in 1968.
 Alexander Durley the most wins football coach in TSU history, and won a mythical, black-schools national championship in 1952.

-The Private School Awards Dinner: Began in 2012.
-The event recognizes 10 finalists for Greater Houston's Private School Offensive Player of the Year, Defensive Player of the Year, Lineman of the Year, Ironman of the Year and Coach of the Year.
+The Private School Awards Dinner: Began in 2012, the event recognizes 10 finalists for Greater Houston’s Private School Offensive Player of the Year, Defensive Player of the Year, Lineman of the Year, Ironman of the Year, Specialist of the Year and Coach of the Year.
 During the program, a multimedia production displays the player’s stats and highlights of their best games.
 The winner in each category is announced at the end of the program.
 The players are selected by a blue-ribbon committee of area high-school coaches, while the coaches are selected by a blue-ribbon committee of area high-school athletic directors.
-A coach is ineligible to win the award again for five years after being named Coach of the Year
+A coach is ineligible to win the award again for three years after being named Coach of the Year